ajits-github/Yolov5/README.md

 The different techniques like below are in progress:
 - Data Augmentation
+- Freezing of some layers for Transfer Learning from DFG and GTSRB to GTSDB.
+Retraining by unfreezing the whole network but with different learning rates for backbone and head.
-- Prevention of Overfitting and saving the last best weights
+- Prevention of Overfitting (Early Stopping) and saving the last best weights
 - Multiple GPUs (DDP from PyTorch)
 - Exploration of best learning rates
-- Feasibilty of Ensembe of Models
+- Feasibilty of Ensembe of Models (Inferences using the combination of YOLOv3 and YOLOv5)
 - Different Losses like Classification Loss, Object Loss and Box loss
 - The status of the weights being currently used in evry epoch
-- Freezing of some layers for Transfer Learning
-- Different Image sizes
+- Different Image sizes (Multi-scale training)
 - Usage of Wandb and Tesnorboard for better visualization of logs and results
 - Using Inference on different images from the surroundings and getting better confidence score
+- For results, look at yolov5/runs/train/exp58 (GTSDB) , yolov5/runs/train/exp26 (DFG) and yolov5/runs/train/exp14 (GTSRB)
 The libraries being used here are: PyTorch, matplotlib, numpy, opencv, tensorboard, scikit-learn, wandb